SumitBisht/DiscountCalculator/README.md

 4. For every $100 on the bill, there would be a $ 5 discount (e.g. for $ 990, you get $ 45 as a discount).
 5. The percentage based discounts do not apply on groceries.
 6. A user can get only one of the percentage based discounts on a bill.

+This repository contains the implementation as well as tests for the same in both ruby and java.